 Condition of vehicle

 Generally you can be comfortable that international car hire companies keep their fleet in good order as they have a reputation to look after.
+Make sure to find a Cheap car hire as you probably don’t want to spend all your money just renting out a car.
+Instead you can choose a cheap car hire and save the additional money to enjoy the trip.

 AA undertook a survey and found that when comparing multi-national with local car hire firms, 84 per cent of the big-name cars were in good condition as opposed to 60 per cent of the small companies.
 That said, many of the smaller and locally owned firms keep their vehicles well looked after as the’re competing with the bigger companies for business and therefore need to rely heavily on word of mouth marketing.